xijo/betterplace_apidocs/donation_form/third_party_app_donation_form.md

       <code>?status=DONATION_COMPLETE</code>
     </td>
     <td>
       The status which tells you all is good.
-Its a bit redundant since there is only this one status ;-)
+It’s a bit redundant since there is only this one status ;-)
     </td>
   </tr>
   <tr>